 Freeze would like to thank all of the Freeze-verified clinics who submitted their complete pricing information for the benefit of potential egg freezers.
 (If you are a fertility clinic, we encourage you to do the same.)

 Jennifer Lannon is the co-founder of Freeze.
-She was frustrated with the lack of information - especially pricing - that was readily available from fertility clinics when she was thinking of freezing her eggs.
-So, she decided to launch Freeze to save other women time and money when deciding if, when, and where to freeze their own eggs.
+She and her co-founder were frustrated with the lack of information - especially pricing - that was readily available from fertility clinics when they were thinking of freezing their eggs.
+So, they decided to launch Freeze to save other women time and money when deciding if, when, and where to freeze their own eggs.